Sarah Bernhardt: Triumph in London and departure from the Comédie-Française (1879–1880)

 On 4 June 1879, just before the opening curtain of her premiere in Phèdre, she suffered an attack of stage fright.
 She wrote later that she also pitched her voice too high, and was unable to lower it.
 Nonetheless, the performance was a triumph.
 Though a majority of the audience could not understand Racine's classical French, she captivated them with her voice and gestures; one member of the audience, Sir George Arthur, wrote that "she set every nerve and fibre in their bodies throbbing and held them spellbound."
 In addition to her performances of Zaïre, Phèdre, Hernani, and other plays with her troupe, she gave the private recitals in the homes of British aristocrats arranged by Jarrett, who also arranged an exhibition of her sculptures and paintings in Piccadilly, which was attended by both the Prince of Wales and Prime Minister Gladstone.
 While in London, she added to her personal menagerie of animals.
 In London, she purchased three dogs, a parrot, and a monkey, and made a side trip to Liverpool, where she purchased a cheetah, a parrot, and a wolfhound and received a gift of six chameleons, which she kept in her rented house on Chester Square, and then took back to Paris.

-Back in Paris, she was increasingly discontented with Perrin and the management of the Comédie Française.
-He insisted that she perform the lead in a new play, L'Aventurière by Emile Augier, a play which she thought was mediocre.
+Back in Paris, she was increasingly discontented with Perrin and the management of the Comédie-Française.
+He insisted that she perform the lead in the play L'Aventurière by Emile Augier, a play which she thought was mediocre.
 When she rehearsed the play without enthusiasm, and frequently forgot her lines, she was criticised by the playwright.
-She responded, "I know I'm bad, but not as bad as your lines."
+She responded "I know I'm bad, but not as bad as your lines."
 The play went ahead, but was a failure.
-She wrote immediately to Perrin, "You forced me to play when I was not ready... what I foresaw came to pass... this is my first failure at the Comédie and my last."
+She wrote immediately to Perrin "You forced me to play when I was not ready...what I foresaw came to pass...this is my first failure at the Comédie and my last."
 She sent a resignation letter to Perrin, made copies, and sent them to the major newspapers.
-Perrin sued her for breach of contract; the court ordered her to pay 100,000 francs, plus interest, and she lost her accrued pension of 43,000 francs.
+Perrin sued her for breach of contract; the court ordered her to pay 100,000 francs plus interest, and she lost her accrued pension of 43,000 francs.
 She did not settle the debt until 1900.
-Later, however, when the Comédie Française theatre was nearly destroyed by fire, she allowed her old troupe to use her own theatre.
+Later, however, when the Comédie-Française theatre was nearly destroyed by fire, she allowed her old troupe to use her own theatre.

 La Dame aux camélias and first American tour (1880–1881)

-In April 1880, as soon as he learned Bernhardt had resigned from the Comédie Française, the impresario Edward Jarrett hurried to Paris and proposed that she make a theatrical tour of England and then the United States.
+In April 1880, as soon as he learned Bernhardt had resigned from the Comédie-Française, the impresario Edward Jarrett hurried to Paris and proposed that she make a theatrical tour of England and then the United States.
 She could select her repertoire and the cast.
-She would receive 5,000 francs per performance, plus 15% of any earnings over 15,000 francs, plus all of her expenses, plus an account in her name for 100,000 francs, the amount she owed to the Comédie Française.
+She would receive 5,000 francs per performance, 15% of any earnings over 15,000 francs, plus all of her expenses, and an account in her name for 100,000 francs, the amount she owed to the Comédie-Française.
 She accepted immediately.